-PL47.2 | 16/00847/OUT

-Applicant: K&A Watchorn and Sons

-Location: Fair Farm, 33 Melton Road, Waltham on the Wolds

-Proposal: Residential development of up to 60 new dwellings, together with new areas of public open space, landscaping, access and drainage infrastructure.

-a) The Head of Strategic Planning and Regulatory Services stated that there has been an update to the report and summarised:
+PL47.2 16/00847/O JT Applicant: K&A Watchorn and Sons Location: Fair Farm, 33 Melton Road, Waltham on the Wolds Proposal: Residential development of up to 60 new dwellings, together with new areas of public open space, landscaping, access and drainage infrastructure. , lead of Strategic Planning and Regulatory Services stated that there een an update to the report and summarised.